emilybache/Phone-Numbers-Kata/README.md

 To run the generate_data.py script, you'll need to install [Python 3](http://python.org).

-The Names.csv file is from ["Generating Random Names as Test Data"](http://www.markrichman.com/2007/09/26/generating-random-names-as-test-data/), and that page says it is adapted from US census data.
-I have just converted his file from excel to csv to make it easier to handle.
+The Names.csv file is from a blog post that is no longer available online, and which said it was adapted from US census data.
+I have converted this file from excel to csv to make it easier to handle.

 # Kata description

 _A description of this Kata is available in my book ["The Coding Dojo Handbook"](http://leanpub.com/codingdojohandbook).
-The following description is however taken directly from [http://cyber-dojo.com](http://cyber-dojo.com)_
+The following description is however taken directly from [http://cyber-dojo.org](http://cyber-dojo.org)_

 Given a list of phone numbers, determine if it is consistent.
 In a consistent phone list no number